ryanblock/august-connect/readme.md

 - `IDType` - - **string** - one of `email` or `phone`
 - `augustID` - - **string** - the corresponding account email or a phone number (phone format is `+[countrycode][number]` with no other symbols, i.e. `+12345678901`)

+### Tokens

+August's API uses short-lived tokens (JWTs); as of version 3.0 `august-connect` returns a `token` **string** from its first session initiation; subsequent requests may reuse the same token.

+> ⚠️ **Warning:** Depending on how your processes run, network conditions, API latency, etc., these tokens may expire mid-use. **If you aren't totally sure, don't reuse your token between transactions.**

 ---

 ## API